- 1 Top 10 Busiest Railway Stations in the US

 The ninth busiest railway station of the United States is located in Washington, D.C.
 The name of the station is Washington Union Station.
 The operation of the station started in 1907.

-The station connect the cities of Baltimore, Philadelphia, New York City, and Boston.
+The station connects the cities of Baltimore, Philadelphia, New York City, and Boston.
 This is what makes this line the ninth busiest railway line in the United States.
 The station is not only a transport hub but also a shopping and tourist destination.

 Before the Union station came into existence, two different railway companies used two stations.
 But in the year 1901, both companies agreed to build a new station which was to be known as the Union Station.
 The Union Station was designed by Daniel Burnham and was constructed in Classical and Beaux-Art.